10.7. Multiplicity

 4. The constructor can fill the deck or

-6. Once the cards are randomized, the program deals them one at a time, removing them as they are dealt.
+6. Once the program randomizes the cards, it deals them one at a time, removing them from the deck as it deals them.

 7. Returns true while at least one card remains in the deck.